Five Emails That Will Grow Your WooCommerce Revenue

 • The third and final email goes out at around the 48-hour mark.
 At that point, you’ll want to create a sense of urgency—their cart will be deleted or the products could sell out soon.

-2. Win-back campaigns
+2. Win-back Campaigns

 Win-back campaigns are an attempt to turn lapsed or dormant customers into active ones again.
 Sadly, a study found approximately two-thirds of the email subscribers on an average list are inactive—so it’s beneficial to try to turn as many of them as possible back into active customers.